Liam White

 On older systems, the BootROM is generally also responsible for initializing system memory (DRAM).
 In this case, the BootROM performs DRAM initialization (and possibly training), the contents of the bootloader are copied into DRAM, verification optionally takes place, and then the bootloader is executed.

 On newer systems, multi-stage bootloaders are often used instead.
-With these systems, the operation of the BootROM is almost the same, except that the BootROM copies the bootloader binary into SRAM instead, and the bootloader must enable DRAM.
+With these systems, the operation of the BootROM is mostly the same, except that the BootROM copies the bootloader binary into SRAM instead, and the bootloader must take the necessary steps to enable DRAM.

-When verification (secure boot) is used, the public key is not fused into the processor.
-Instead, a hash of the root key, typically SHA-256, is fused into the processor.
+When verification (secure boot) is used, the raw public key value is generally not fused into the SoC.
+For efficiency, a hash of the root key, typically SHA-256, is fused instead.
 The bootloader is encapsulated in a binary format which has the public key chain and the associated signature attached.
 The BootROM hashes the root key and verifies that the hash matches the fused value, then performs public-key verification of the bootloader data, before finally executing it.

 Trusted Execution Environment

 The TEE is a fundamentally a peripheral which stores and generates keys.
 It may have a large amount of protected SRAM which it uses to perform encryption and decryption.
-This SRAM is unique to the TEE and generally cannot be accessed by any CPU.
+This SRAM is unique to the TEE and generally cannot be accessed by a standard SoC core.

 The TEE's code may be self-contained and initialized on reset by the BootROM with a signature value derived from the bootloader, or it may be dynamically programmed to perform specific functions by custom signed microcode, and initialized with a signature value derived from such microcode.